 This Nudge is displayed when trading in T2T stocks.
 Exchanges move stocks that are extremely speculative or are suspected of price manipulation to the Trade to Trade (T2T) segment.
-Intraday and BTST trades are not allowed in the T2T segment since all buy and sell transactions will be compulsorily delivered (T+2 or T+1 settlement).
+Intraday and BTST trades are not allowed in the T2T segment since all buy and sell transactions will be compulsorily delivered (T+1 settlement).

-With delivery trades, the stocks sold are first debited from the demat account, and the stocks purchased are then credited to the demat account on T+2 day.
-See What are Trade to Trade or T2T stocks? to know more.
+With delivery trades, the stocks sold are first debited from the demat account, and the stocks purchased are then credited to the demat account on T+1 day.
+To learn more, see What are Trade to Trade or T2T stocks?

-- Stocks circulated by unauthorised or unregistered entities via social media.
+- For stocks circulated by unauthorised or unregistered entities via social media.

 This Nudge is displayed if stock tips are circulated to manipulate a stock's price.
 See I am getting a lot of unsolicited stocks tips SMS messages ever since I opened a trading account, how do I stop these? to know how to report such messages.

-- Stocks undergoing corporate action such as bonus or stock split.
+- For stocks undergoing corporate action such as bonus or stock split.

 This Nudge is displayed to inform the users that the sudden drop in the stock price is due to a corporate action and not because of a loss.